dgraph-io/dgraph/contrib/systemd/centos/README.md

 journalctl -u dgraph-ui.service -r
 ```

-You can also let the terminal following the logs.
+You can also follow the logs using journalctl -f:

 ```Bash
 journalctl -f -u dgraph-zero.service